crp-mol/super-HTS/README.md

 mut3   Y150V
 ```

-he trained network WILL NOT be able to predict the binding energy of `mut2` (`Y150A_W20A`), because position `20` was never included in the training dataset, only positions `19`, `57`, `85`, and `150` were allowed during training and so must be during evaluation.
-If you try to evaluate such a mutant, you'll see a warning:
+the trained network WILL NOT be able to predict the binding energy of `mut2` (`Y150A_W20A`), because position `20` was never included in the training dataset, only positions `19`, `57`, `85`, and `150` were mutated during training and so must be during evaluation.
+Trying to evaluate `mut2` would only result in a warning:

 ```python
 warnings.warn(f'Positions {(pos - mutable_pos)} are not part of the